HomeDev GuideAPI Reference

 Develop

-Primary development of your solution has a strong focus on requirements and iterative delivery, with frequent communication with your end users and customers.
-The more you communicate and show progress during this phase, the more solid your efforts and results will be as you move into integration and testing.
+The primary development of your solution focuses on requirements and iterative delivery, with frequent communication with your end users and customers.
+The more you communicate and show progress during this phase, the more solid your efforts and results are as you move into integration and testing.

 Test

-After you complete core development, thoroughly test and verify your system, including the public-facing portion, business logic you have developed, the back-end systems, and all interfaces you have with third-party systems and controls.
-Also, test your solution in conjunction with the expected business processes and operational support teams that will be operating and managing the solution.
+After you complete core development, thoroughly test and verify your system, including the public-facing portion, the business logic you have developed, the back-end systems, and your interfaces with third-party systems and controls.
+Also, test your solution in conjunction with the expected business processes and operational support teams that are operating and managing the solution.

 Deploy

-Deploying an CMS solution requires planning and timing to roll out your solution to a live or production environment to ensure your customer's experience is a good one.
-Your deployment may take different forms such as a cut-over from an existing system, or launch your new site from a new system.
+Deploying a CMS solution requires planning and timing to roll out your solution to a live or production environment to ensure your customers' experience is good.
+Your deployment may take different forms, such as a cut-over from an existing system or launching your new site from a new system.

 Maintain